-If you’re new to our blog, let me tell you a little bit about us first.
+If you’re new to THIS blog, let me tell you a little bit about us first.
 We started our first blog in the health and wellness niche.
 It was focused on weight loss and yoga.

 Just a few short months later, we quit our jobs to work on our blog full-time before we were making a dime.
 It was risky, but we wanted to give this thing everything we had.

 Treat Your Blog Like a Business

 It’s important to remember that your new blog is a business.
 It’s really not that much different than any other business start-up.
 There is always a risk that you won’t ever make any money, although we are of the belief that if you don’t give up, you can’t fail.

 Blogging is not a get-rich-quick scheme, and we don’t ever intend for it to look like our success has come easily.

 You WILL have to spend some money if you hope to make any money blogging, and it also requires a lot of time, focus, and dedication.

-It’s important to begin your blogging journey with these things in mind so that you have the proper expectations of what it will take and what you will need to invest into your new business.
+It’s important to begin your blogging journey with these things in mind so that you have the proper expectations of what it will take and what you will need to invest in your new business.

 Why You Should Avoid Free Blog Software